Brave Combat Federation: KHK World Championships

 BRAVE Combat Federation returned to India for BRAVE CF 30 on November 23, 2019.
 The event was headlined by the Bantamweight title fight between champion Stephen Loman and Louie Sanoudakis.
 The card also had a strong presence of Indian fighters as well.
 Stephen Loman retained the title with a unanimous decision victory in the main event.

+Kyrgyzstan debut, return trips to South Africa and Saudi Arabia

+After its return to India, BRAVE CF wrapped up 2019 with three more events: BRAVE CF 31 (South Africa), BRAVE CF 32 (Kyrgyzstan), and BRAVE CF 33 (Saudi Arabia).